-At age seven, he moved with his family to Union City, New Jersey splitting his time between the United States and Senegal until settling in Newark, New Jersey.
+At 7 age, he moved with his family to Union City, New Jersey splitting his time between the United States and Senegal until settling in Newark, New Jersey.
 Growing up in New Jersey, Akon had difficulties getting along with other children.

 When he and his older brother reached high school, his parents left them on their own in Jersey City and moved the rest of the family to Atlanta, Georgia.Akon attended William L. Dickinson High School in Jersey City.